benscott/scratchpads-training/advanced-features/customise-front-page.rst

 2. In *Welcome message* enter the text you want to display

-3. By defualt, the title will be *Welcome to Scratchpad training site*.
-You can change this by selecting *Overide welcome title* and entering your new title.
+3. By default, the title will be *Welcome to Scratchpad training site*.
+You can change this by selecting *Override welcome title* and entering your new title.

 Images